ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 The **Type** box should be set to the type of gimbal.
 "Servo" for either non-stabilized manual control, or ArduPilot stabilization, or use of an external gimbal stabilizer.
 The autopilot will need to be rebooted in order for this to take effect and allow changes to the options below.

-For each axis (**PITCH, ROLL, YAW**) of your camera gimbal select the appropriate output channel that you connected above and ensure the appropriate **"Stabilise"** checkbox is checked.
+For each axis (**PITCH, ROLL, YAW**) of your camera gimbal select the appropriate output channel (although shown as "RCx" in the above, MP will now show the labels for output channel choices correctly as "SERVOx" in current MP releases) that you connected above and ensure the appropriate **"Stabilise"** checkbox is checked (DO NOT CHECK YAW, however, its not supported) .

 .. note:: if only directional control is desired without correcting for vehicle attitude, then leave the **"Stabilise"** checkbox unchecked.